Saltillo (linguistics): The saltillo letter

-The lowercase saltillo letter is used in and in at least one Southeast Asian language, Central Sinama of the Philippines and Malaysia.
+The lowercase saltillo letter is used in the and in at least one Southeast Asian language, Central Sinama of the Philippines and Malaysia.
 In the latter it represents both the glottal stop and the centralized vowel and derives from the historical use of hamza for those sounds in Arabic script.
 Examples are bowaꞌ 'mouth' as a consonant and nsꞌllan 'oil' as a vowel.